 Prune apples annually when plants are dormant to keep an open vase-like shape, remove dead or diseased wood and develop sturdy scaffold branches.

-Water in the growing season, deeply once every 7 to 10 days.
+Water in the growing season, deeply once every seven to ten days.
 To keep water at the root zone, make a little barrier or berm around the plant with soil.

 Watch for pests and disease and apply sprays or systemic treatments as needed.
-Most trees will begin bearing in 2 to 5 years.
+Most trees will begin bearing in two to five years.
 Fruit is ripe when it comes off the tree easily and has a nice peachy blush.
-Store your harvest in the refrigerator or a cool basement, cellar or unheated garage.
+Store your harvest in the refrigerator or a cool basement, cellar, or unheated garage.